Florents-Tselai/spat/README.md

 ### Isolation

-PostgreSQL **transactions do not isolate shared memory changes** like regular tables
+PostgreSQL **transactions do not isolate shared memory changes** like regular tables.

 **Session 1**
 ```sql